Women's Institute: Activities

-Every individual WI meets at least once a month and there is usually a speaker, demonstration or activity at every meeting for members to learn and develop a range of different skills.
+Every individual WI meets at least once a month.
+There is usually a speaker, demonstration or activity at every meeting for members to learn and develop a range of different skills.

 Craft has always played an important role in the WI and thousands of members are involved in a range of different crafts.

 The Women's Institute is often associated with food, cooking and healthy eating, and food and cooking form an important part of the WI's history.

 Home-prepared foods continue to be a staple for the institute.
 Country Markets Limited is now independent of the WI but its markets were formerly known as "WI Markets" and it was previously part of the NFWI.

 Denman

 In 1948, NFWI bought Marcham Park in Berkshire, England and converted it into a short-stay residential adult education college, named Denman College in honour of Lady Gertrude Denman.
 Now referred to as Denman, it has grown and developed over the years and is a well-appointed adult education centre attended by approximately 10,000 students each year.
 It is open to non-members as well as members.
 Courses offered at Denman include yoga, history of fashion and dance.

 The WI Cookery School at Denman offers a range of over 100 day schools, residential courses and family courses.
 The courses are tutored by specialists.

-In July 2020, the NFWI announced that Denman College would be closing permanently due to longstanding financial difficulties exacerbated by the Covid-19 Pandemic.
+In July 2020, the NFWI announced that Denman College would be closing permanently due to longstanding financial difficulties exacerbated by the COVID-19 pandemic.